Skip to main content

 The government has committed ongoing support to the aged care workforce, allocating $2.5 billion over five years to meet the increased wage costs of aged care nurses across all aged care programs.
 There is also an ongoing $291.6 million commitment to aged care reforms over five years.
 Learn more: Federal Budget 2025 | Breakdown & analysis.

-The financial performance of residential aged care providers has improved, with 65.9% of providers reporting a year-to-date net profit before tax as of June 2024.
+The financial performance of residential aged care providers improved significantly, with total income rising 28.9%.
 This improvement is driven by an increase in revenue per resident per day, which exceeded the corresponding rise in expenses.
 However, accommodation performance continues to present a financial challenge for providers.

-The demand for Home Care Packages continues to grow significantly, leading to delays for many older people between assessment and receiving a Home Care Package.
-The National Priority System waitlist had 68,586 people waiting for a Home Care Package at their approved level as of 30 June 2024, a 124.8% increase from the previous year.
+The demand for Support at Home continues to grow significantly, leading to delays for many older people between assessment and receiving an HCP.
+The National Priority System waitlist grew to 96,709 people waiting for an HCP at their approved level as of 30 June 2025, a 41% increase from the previous year.